Rose Schneiderman

-Rose Schneiderman (April 6, 1882 – August 11, 1972) was a Polish-born American socialist and feminist, and one of the most prominent female labor union leaders.
+Rose Schneiderman (April 6, 1882 – August 11, 1972) was a Polish-born American labor organizer, feminist, and one of the most prominent female labor union leaders.
 As a member of the New York Women's Trade Union League, she drew attention to unsafe workplace conditions, following the Triangle Shirtwaist Factory fire of 1911, and as a suffragist she helped to pass the New York state referendum of 1917 that gave women the right to vote.
 Schneiderman was also a founding member of the American Civil Liberties Union and served on the National Recovery Administration's Labor Advisory Board under President Franklin D. Roosevelt.
-She is credited with coining the phrase "Bread and Roses," to indicate a worker's right to something higher than subsistence living.
+She is credited with popularizing the phrase "Bread and Roses," to indicate a worker's right to something higher than subsistence living.

 Early years

-Rose Schneiderman was born Rachel Schneiderman on April 6, 1882, the first of four children of a religious Jewish family, in the village of Sawin, 14 kilometres (9 miles) north of Chełm in Russian Poland.
+Rose Schneiderman was born Rachel Rose Schneiderman on April 6, 1882, the first of four children of a religious Jewish family, in the village of Sawin, 14 kilometers (9 miles) north of Chełm in Russian Poland.
 Her parents, Samuel and Deborah (Rothman) Schneiderman, worked in the sewing trades.
 Schneiderman first went to Hebrew school, normally reserved for boys, in Sawin, and then to a Russian public school in Chełm.
-In 1890 the family migrated to New York City's Lower East Side.
+In 1890 the family migrated to Manhattan's Lower East Side.
 Schneiderman's father died in the winter of 1892, leaving the family in poverty.
 Her mother worked as a seamstress, trying to keep the family together, but the financial strain forced her to put her children in a Jewish orphanage for some time.
 Schneiderman left school in 1895 after the sixth grade, although she would have liked to continue her education.
-She went to work, starting as a cashier in a department store and then in 1898 as a lining stitcher in a cap factory in the Lower East Side.
+She went to work, starting as a cashier in a department store and then in 1898 as a lining stitcher in a cap factory on the Lower East Side.
 In 1902 she and the rest of her family moved briefly to Montreal, where she developed an interest in both radical politics and trade unionism.
-Her brother was communal worker and editor Harry Schneiderman.
+Her brother was communal worker, writer, and editor Harry Schneiderman.

+The main theme of many of her most impactful speeches was that it would not make that big of a difference if a woman got the ballot; however, women need to vote because they would be able to get protection through the laws.
+She knew that a woman physically being in office would not make a huge difference and chose to not hide that fact.
+Instead, she presented the idea of woman voting to change laws instead of making laws in the first place.
+This idea helped her gain traction and the number of people who supported her boomed.
+This gave her motivation and proved that she was doing something right.